Selling to the Government

-In Malaysia, Government initiated projects are usually funded by the MOF.
-Though other ministries may implement the tender or oversee technical committees, MOF is the final decision maker in all significant projects.
+In Malaysia, government-initiated projects are usually funded by the Ministry of Finance.
+Though other ministries may implement the tender or oversee technical committees, the Ministry of Finance is the final decision maker in all significant projects.
 Government procurement is one of the areas that the recently launched National Anti-Corruption Plan to reform to improve efficiency and transparency.

-For many U.S. exporters, lack of financing can stand in the way of global growth.
-EXIM has several forms of support that can provide a solution such as working capital loan guarantee, export credit insurance.
+For many U.S. exporters, a lack of financing can stand in the way of global growth.
+EXIM has several forms of support that can provide a solution, such as a working capital loan guarantee or export credit insurance.

-U.S. International Development Finance Corporation: DFC is America’s development bank and partners with the private sector to finance solutions and invest across sectors including energy, healthcare, critical infrastructure, and technology.
+The DFC is America’s development bank and partners with the private sector to finance solutions and invest across sectors, including energy, healthcare, critical infrastructure, and technology.
 DFC also provides financing for small businesses and women entrepreneurs to create jobs in emerging markets.
 DFC investments adhere to high standards and respect the environment, human rights, and worker rights.

-U.S. Trade and Development Agency: The USTDA helps companies create U.S. jobs through the export of U.S. goods and services for priority development projects in emerging economies.
-USTDA links U.S. businesses to export opportunities by funding project preparation and partnership building activities that develop sustainable infrastructure and foster economic growth in partner countries.
+The USTDA helps companies create U.S. jobs through the export of U.S. goods and services for priority development projects in emerging economies.
+The USTDA links U.S. businesses to export opportunities by funding project preparation and partnership building activities that develop sustainable infrastructure and foster economic growth in partner countries.

-Some of USTDA’s tools include funds for early-stage project preparation activities such as feasibility studies, technical assistance, and pilot projects, which provide the analysis needed for projects to attract financing and reach implementation.
+Some of USTDA’s tools include funds for early-stage project preparation activities such as feasibility studies, technical assistance, and pilot projects.
+These activities provide the analysis needed for projects to attract financing and reach implementation.
 Additionally, USTDA creates market access for U.S. companies, connecting them with key decision-makers in emerging economies by hosting reverse trade missions (RTM), conferences, workshops, and training.
 The Agency’s RTMs bring overseas decision-makers to the United States to introduce them to the design, manufacture, and operation of U.S. goods and services that can help advance their infrastructure development goals.